wi-fighters/54-svg-checkmark-peteco83/README.md

     - with one set of curly brances, you're targeting the `svg` element, as well as any of its descendants.
     - Test that this works by clicking and holding the check mark.
 The scale and color change should both transition smoothly.

+## Part 3: More animation with keyframes

+1. Let's animate the `#check-mark` when the `svg` is in an `active` state.
+Add an `animation` property to the previous rule set.

+    - The animation name will be `draw`
+    = Give a duration of `1s`
+    - provide a timing function of `ease-in-out`

+2. Define the `draw` animation using two keyframes to represent the start and end of the animation.

+    - At the start of the animation, set the `stroke-dasharray` to `500` (if you're curious to see what this does, experiment with lower values like 10 or 25).
+    - Also at the start of the animation, set the `stroke-dashoffset` to `500` (if you want to see what this does, experiment with positive and negative values while stroke-dasharray is set to a small value).

+    - At the end of the animation, change the `stroke-dashoffset` to `0`.

+    Bonus: Here's an [explanation of the draw animation](https://css-tricks.com/svg-line-animation-works/) if you'd like to dig deeper.